realprogrammersusevim/md-to-html.nvim/README.md

 ## Description

 This is a very small and lightweight NeoVim plugin to convert a Markdown document into simple HTML.
+This is not meant to be used as a Markdown previewer (I would suggest [markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim) for that) but  as a way to export Markdown into text with HTML tags.
 It is still in beta, so expect large changes in the near future.
-However, it is completely working and has no bugs to my knowledge.
+However, it is completely working and reliable enough to be used as a daily driver.

 ## Requirements

-This plugin is coded in 100% pure Lua.
-As such, there are absolutely no dependencies.
-Of course, your NeoVim does need to have support for Lua which I think has been built in since 0.2 and has complete support since 0.5.
+NeoVim >= 0.5

 ## Installation